mmousa-eng/coursera-ibm-dl-tensorflow/README.md

 ## 🔍 Project Summary
 The goal was to develop a classification model to automatically categorize waste products as recyclable or organic.

-## 📁 Files
-- `waste_classification.ipynb` – Contains the original project instructions from the course and my completed solution
-- `waste_data.zip` – Dataset used for training and testing the model

 🔗 [Link to the course](https://www.coursera.org/learn/building-deep-learning-models-with-tensorflow)